nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When does a Criminal Defendant Have the Right to a Trial?

-In Nevada, only competent defendants, as defined by Nevada AB 377 (2017), are capable of rational thought, understand court proceedings’ nature/purpose, and know the kind of charges faced may stand trial.
-A trial can only begin within 72 hours of arrest when there is probable cause.
+A trial may only begin within 72 hours of arrest when probable cause exists.
 Also, following the Sixth Amendment of the US Constitution, offenders involved in criminal prosecutions have the right to a speedy trial.

 What are the Stages of a Criminal Trial in Nevada?